The Science Behind Mind That Wanders

 Meditation works.
 Scientists have proven it improves focus, reduces stress, and helps your nervous system handle life better.

-But here's the thing: those studies weren't done on apps that work for ADHD brains.
+But those studies weren’t done on apps built for ADHD brains.
+Here’s what we read, what we built, and why.

-Traditional meditation apps were designed for people whose brains work differently than yours.
-And that's not your fault.
+Traditional meditation apps were built for people whose brains work differently than yours.
+That’s not your fault.
+It’s a design failure.

-We took the science that works and rebuilt it for how your brain actually operates.
+We took the science that works and rebuilt how it gets delivered — to match how your brain actually operates.

 Look at something.
 Notice when your mind wanders.
-Look back at the thing.
+Look back.

-When you do this, it activates a part of your brain that helps you catch yourself when your attention drifts.
-The more you practice noticing and coming back, the stronger that brain circuit gets.
+Scientists call it focused-attention meditation.
+When you practice this cycle, it activates and strengthens the brain circuit that catches drifting attention.
+The more you practice noticing and returning, the stronger that circuit gets.

 The science is legit.
 Traditional meditation just delivers it in a way that loses most ADHD brains in under 60 seconds.